 I. General Overview

-As the housing market declines, subprime lenders have been forced to buy back a number of non-performing loans.
-Many of these subprime lenders have relied on a continuous increase in real estate values to allow the borrowers to refinance or sell their properties before going into default.
-However, based on the sales slowdown in the housing market, loan defaults have increased, and the secondary market for sub prime loans has dwindled.
-As a result, subprime lenders' publicly traded stocks have dramatically decreased in value, resulting in financial difficulties and bankruptcies.
+A sub prime lender is a business that lends to borrowers who do not qualify for loans from mainstream lenders.
+Once the sub-prime loans have been issued, they are bundled and sold as securities, a process known as securitization.
+Fraud has been identified throughout the loan process, which commences with the borrower providing false information to the mortgage broker and/or lender.
+The next layer of potential fraud—the corporate fraud—occurs with the banks, brokerage houses, and other financial institutions that package loans through the securitization process.
+As the housing market declined, sub prime lenders have been forced to buy back a number of non performing loans.
+Many of these sub prime lenders have relied on a continuous increase in real estate values to allow the borrowers to refinance or sell their properties before going into default.
+However, based on the sales slowdown in the housing market, loan defaults increased, the secondary market for sub prime loans securities dwindled, and the securities lost value.
+As a result, publicly traded stocks dramatically decreased in value as financial institutions realized large losses due to the sub-prime securities they held or insured, resulting in financial difficulties and bankruptcies.

-As publicly traded subprime lenders have suffered financial difficulties due to rising defaults, analyses of company financials have identified instances of false accounting entries, and fraudulently inflated assets and revenues.
-Investigations have determined that many of these bankrupt subprime lenders manipulated their reported loan portfolio risks and used various accounting schemes to inflate their financial reports.
-In addition, before these sub prime lenders' stocks rapidly declined in value, executives with insider information sold their equity positions and profited illegally.
-The FBI is working with the U.S. Department of Justice (DOJ), the U.S. Securities and Exchange Commission (SEC), and other U.S. regulatory agencies to identify possible subprime lenders engaged in corporate fraud and iInsider trading.
+As publicly traded companies suffered financial difficulties due to sub-prime market, analyses of company financials have identified instances of false accounting entries, and fraudulently inflated assets and revenues.
+Investigations have determined that many of these companies manipulated their reported loan portfolio risks and used various accounting schemes to inflate their financial reports.
+In addition, before these companies’ stocks rapidly declined in value, executives with insider information sold their equity positions and profited illegally.
+The FBI is working with the U.S. Department of Justice (DOJ), the U.S. Securities and Exchange Commission (SEC) and other U.S. regulatory agencies to identify possible corporate fraud centered on violations of insider trading, securities fraud, and accounting fraud.

-Corporate fraud remains the highest priority of the Financial Crimes Section, and the FBI is committed to dealing with this significant crime problem.
-As of the end of Fiscal Year 2007, 529 corporate fraud cases were being pursued by FBI field offices throughout the U.S., several of which involve losses to public investors that individually exceed $1 billion.
+Corporate fraud remains the highest priority of the Financial Crimes Section and the FBI is committed to dealing with this significant crime problem.
+As of the end of FY 2008, 545 corporate fraud cases are being pursued by FBI field offices throughout the U.S., several of which involve losses to public investors that individually exceed $1 billion.

 (1) Falsification of financial information, including: